-UTPs are not full design specifications and do not therefore describe all possible systems and parts of a vehicle.
-However, the complete vehicle, including the parts not described in UTPs, must meet the essential requirements as set out in UTP GEN-A and this must be confirmed before the first admission to operation (in the EU this is also covered by the "EC Declaration of the applicant").
-COTIF makes no provision for such an all-inclusive declaration, so in accordance with COTIF, the competent authority for the first admission should check that all parts of the vehicle comply with the essential requirements.
+UTPs are not full design specifications and therefore do not describe all possible systems and parts of a vehicle.
+However, the complete vehicle including the parts not described in UTPs must meet the essential requirements as set out in UTP GEN-A and this must be confirmed before the first admission to operation (in the EU this is also covered by the EC Declaration of the applicant).
+In OTIF such all-inclusive declaration is not foreseen and therefore in OTIF, the competent authority for the first admission should check that all parts of the vehicle comply with the essential requirements.

-This compliance must be ensured by the manufacturer, and confirmation should be given by the competent authority issuing the first admission, based on rules applicable in the State concerned.
-If neither the UTP nor the notified national rules provide an adequate basis for full assessment of compliance with the essential requirements, an explicit risk assessment and evaluation in accordance with UTP GEN-G should be performed.
+This compliance must be ensured by the manufacturer, and confirmation should be given by the competent authority issuing the first admission, based on rules applicable in the State concerned If neither the UTP nor the notified national rules provide an adequate basis for full assessment of compliance with the essential requirements, an explicit risk assessment and evaluation in accordance with UTP GEN-G should be performed.
 The result of these checks and evaluations should be valid and recognised in all Contracting States.

-With the exception of open points and possible specific cases, the UTPs fully define the requirements needed for admission to international traffic, meaning that after the first admission is granted without derogations, compliance with the UTPs is in principle sufficient to allow free circulation in other Contracting States (APTU Art.
-3 § 1a and ATMF Art.
-6 § 3).
+With the exception of open points and possible specific cases, the UTPs fully define the requirements needed for admission to international traffic, meaning that after the first admission is granted without derogations, compliance with the UTPs is principally sufficient to allow free circulation in other Contracting States (APTU Art.3 §1a and ATMF Art.6 §3).